fabric-bolt/fabric-bolt/docs/install/index.rst

     # create a new user
     $ fabric-bolt --config=/etc/fabric-bolt/settings.py createsuperuser

-    # run the automated repair script
-    $ fabric-bolt --config=/etc/fabric-bolt/settings.py repair --owner=<username>

-All schema changes and database upgrades are handled via the ``syncdb`` command, and this is the first thing you'll want to run when upgrading to future versions of Fabric Bolt.
+All schema changes and database upgrades are handled via the ``syncdb --migrate`` command, and this is the first thing you'll want to run when upgrading to future versions of Fabric Bolt.

 .. note:: Internally, this uses `South <http://south.aeracode.org>`_ to manage database migrations.